CUBRID/cubrid-manual/en/sql/tuning.rst

     *   514: Performs query optimization and outputs the detailed query plan.
 However, the query is not executed.
 This value works for displaying more detailed query plan than the value 258 by internally interpreting the value as 512+2.

-    .. note:: If you config the optimization level as not executing the query like 2, 258, or 514, all queries(not only SELECT, but also INSERT, UPDATE, DELETE, REPLACE, TRIGGER, SERIAL, etc.) are not executed.
+    .. note:: If you configure the optimization level as not executing the query like 2, 258, or 514, all queries(not only SELECT, but also INSERT, UPDATE, DELETE, REPLACE, TRIGGER, SERIAL, etc.) are not executed.

 The following example shows how to view query plan by using the example retrieving year when Sim Kwon Ho won medal and metal type.